Welford on Avon

 Directly opposite The Owl Pen is Tenpenny Cottage, one of the most photographed thatched cottages in England, which can often be found gracing the covers of calendars or postcards.
 The name refers to the quarterly rent charged for tenants.

+Just around the corner on Church Lane is an attractive 18th-century brick house named Clevers, the most highly 'listed' building in Welford (apart from the church).
+Clevers is a quintessential Georgian house, built in 1740 on a typically symmetrical plan, with Doric columns flanking a central entrance portico.
 There are several older buildings on High Street, and along Chapel Lane, where the red brick Wesleyan Chapel was built in the 18th century.

 There are two notable pubs.
 The Bell, at the junction of Church Lane and Binton Road (High Street) dates to the 17th century and stands beside an attractive triangular green.
 The Bell has played a part in literary history, for according to tradition William Shakespeare came here to share a drink with Ben Jonson.
-On his way home to Stratford, Shakespeare was caught in a rain storm and contracted a case of fatal pneumonia.
+On his way home to Stratford, Shakespeare was caught in a rain shower and contracted a case of fatal pneumonia.

 The interiors of the Bell exude traditional charm, with exposed beams darkened with age, oak furnishings, and open fireplaces so modern visitors will not catch their death of cold like 'The Bard of Avon'!